 Giles W. and Elise G. Mead Foundation Grant

 Giles W. and Elise G. Mead Foundation

-Note: The Foundation Board generally meets in May and October.
-In order for a proposal to be considered at a particular meeting, inquiries should be initiated about five months prior to the meeting date ("letter of inquiry" deadline above).
-Proposals which have been invited for Board consideration, through the process described above, should be received by April 1st and/or September 1st ("full proposal" deadline above)
+Note: Organizations must first submit a Letter of Interest (LOI), and if approved, will then be asked to submit an application.
+The Foundation Board generally meets in May and October.
+In order for a proposal to be considered at a particular meeting, inquiries should be initiated about five months prior to the meeting date (letter of inquiry" deadline above).
+Proposals which have been invited for Board consideration, through the process described above, should be received by April 1st and/or September 1st ("full proposal" deadline above).

 The Mead Foundation exists to support activities likely to enhance civilization.